“Talent Show, My…(Whistle)!”

 I wasn’t super excited to write about this one, I admit.
 The storyline for “Too Many Girls” revolves around an often used plot device: Davy is in “love.”
 On the plus side, writers were obviously aware of it and making fun of it themselves; using a well-established trait of Davy’s to drive the story.
 Similar to “Success Story,” the conflict is about the possible loss of Davy as a band member.
 The best part is the talent show – that’s the centerpiece and most memorable sequence.
 The teleplay was written by Dave Evans, Gerald Gardner, Dee Caruso, from a story by Dave Evans.
 The episode aired on December 19, 1966, and James Frawley directed.

-The Monkees that are not love-struck get rid of Valerie, and Davy snaps out of it, and starts playing the maracas solo.
+The Monkees that are not love-struck get rid of Valerie, and Davy snaps out of it and starts playing the maracas solo.
 He realizes what’s happened and makes a vow to the others: “no more girls.”
-Mike, who dominates in this episode to keep control of things, wants to hold Davy to his word.
+Mike, who dominates in this episode with his efforts to keep control of things, wants to hold Davy to his word.
 Davy doesn’t even get through the vow before he’s locked eyes with yet another girl.
 Micky, Peter, and Mike find young women stashed all over the apartment and they escort them all out.
 They think they’ve found them all and collapse against the door, but when they look up, there’s Davy, surrounded by all the girls.

 The Monkeemobile screeches to a halt on the street.
 Our villains of the episode, Mrs. Badderly and her teenage/young adult daughter Fern, watch the Monkees from outside the tea room.
 Mrs. Badderly, says “the little one is Davy.
 He’s English.
 He likes tea.”
 But how did she know they were pulling up just then?
 Holy cow, maybe she really is psychic.

 These women plan to swindle Davy, but not for money this time.
 Mrs. Badderly insists Fern needs Davy as a partner for a show business career.
 Davy’s such a sweet guy.
-I’m sure if Fern had just asked him to be her partner for the one talent show, he would have said yes.
+I’m sure if Fern had just asked him to be her partner for the talent show, he would have said yes.
 No need to trick him.
-But that’s not enough as Mrs. Badderly wants Fern to have a career with Davy.
+But that’s not enough, as Mrs. Badderly wants Fern to have a career with Davy.
 She’s on the phone with Mr. Hack, assuring him that Fern has an act for his TV amateur show.
 Mrs. Badderly has pepper and a nail and tells Fern to do as she says, laughing manically for good measure.

 The Monkees conveniently decide to patronize the tearoom.
 Ms. Badderly goes to their table to read their tea leaves.
 She “sees” that Mike’s a musician, composer, and raconteur.
 Micky does a W.C.
 Fields impression to add that Mike “also contains lanolin and won’t upset your stomach.”
 (I enjoy noting Micky’s various impressions.
 Unlike Locksley, he is a master.)
 Mrs. Badderly also sees that Mike’s about to have a flat and Peter will come down with a 24-hour virus.
 Fern sprinkles pepper on Peter’s coat and presumably off-screen she stuck that nail in Mike’s tire.
 It’s easy to predict the future when you create it.
 I’ll have to give that a try.